This post may contain affiliate links. For more information click here!

 Most of the time, I prefer to stay in apartments over hotels.
 Nothing beats your own kitchen and fridge (gotta keep a bottle of wine cold at all times).
 Airbnb is perfect if you’re looking for a homier feeling than a hotel.
-What’s also a big plus for me is that most Airbnb’s are privately owned, which means you’re supporting local people.
-If you use this link, you’ll get a €25 discount on your first reservation.
+What’s also a big plus for me is that most Airbnb’s are privately owned, which means you’re supporting locals.
+If you use this link, you’ll get a discount on your first reservation.

 Tripadvisor can’t be missed when travelling.
 I use Tripadvisor mostly to look for the best restaurants in town and things like lists with ‘the best bars in Prague’.
 You can also easily book a table at a restaurant via the app.
-If you’re reading reviews, keep in mind that everybody can add a review 😉 so don’t rely entirely on them.
+If you’re reading reviews, keep in mind that everybody can add a review 😉 So don’t rely entirely on them.

 Get Your Guide is the newest addition to my resources.
 I personally love how professional and colourful their website looks!
 I found their website very handy and informative.
-You get loads of information on activities, tours and excursions in every destination and you can immediately book tickets via their website.
+You get loads of information on activities, tours and excursions in every destination, and you can immediately book tickets via their website.

 Kiwi is a flight search engine that will find you the best flights out there.
 The options I like is where you can leave the destination open, the date open, add multiple destinations in your search or look in a specific month.
 Perfect if you’re flexible and looking for a budget destination.
 The options are endless.
-Kiwi also includes low cost airlines in their search results.
+Kiwi also includes low-cost airlines in their search results.

 Staying in hostels is not for everyone, but I will include Hostelworld as an option for budget accommodation.
 I might not prefer to stay in a dorm, but some hostels or guesthouses also offer private rooms.
-You could have a private room, but with the option to meet other travellers in communal areas.
+You could have a private room but with the option to meet other travellers in communal areas.

 Travel insurance is a must when travelling!
 You can never know what is going to happen down the road.
-If you’re looking for a travel insurance when planning a longer trip, check out Safetywing.
+If you’re looking for travel insurance when planning a longer trip, check out Safetywing.
 This one has great reviews and covers many necessary things.
 They also cover Covid in their new policies.
 Definitely worth checking out.

 A webshop with loads of different beauty brands and free shipping!
 They are located in the United Kingdom, and there are no customs fees for delivery in Europe.
-The webshop has expanded with so many more brands in the last years.
+The webshop has expanded with so many more brands in the last few years.
 Beauty Bay is my number one webshop to buy makeup.

 There are a lot of hosting options out there.
 I have been using Siteground since I switched from WordPress.com to a self-hosted website.
 Their customer service is fantastic, and they helped me out really well when I had to transfer my data from one to another.
 I find Siteground reliable and fast.

 Don’t know how to use Pinterest?
 Want to know how to create the perfect pin?
 Pinterest is a must-have for driving traffic to your blog.
-I have used Elise’s course, and it’s a good beginners course to take you through the entire process, and this course is super affordable.
+I have used Elise’s course, and it’s a good beginner’s course to take you through the entire process, and this course is super affordable.

 A lot of information can be found online, but this is very time-consuming.
 If you want to get there faster and looking for something specific to learn, check out the courses on Udemy.
 I bought a course on Travel Writing a few months ago, which was really helpful, informative and fun to follow.
-Most of the time Udemy has incredible sales, where you can buy a course for around €10.
+Most of the time, Udemy has incredible sales, where you can buy a course for around €10.